cyenyxe/eva-cttv-pipeline/README.md

 sudo docker run -p 8080:8080 simonjupp/efo3-ols:3.4.0
 ```

-To use the local deployment, make note of the IP address of the machine where OLS is deployed.
-Then in
+To use the local deployment, uncomment the configuration section at the top of `/eva_cttv_pipeline/trait_mapping/ols.py`
-`/eva_cttv_pipeline/trait_mapping/ols.py` uncomment the configuration section to specify the URL of the local
+to specify the URL of the local installation.
+If you have deployed OLS on the different machine than the one you're
-installation (don't forget to substitute the correct IP address where the OLS installation is deployed).
+using to run the pipeline, substitute the correct IP address of the machine where the OLS installation is deployed.

 Contact Simon Jupp <jupp@ebi.ac.uk> or somebody from SPOT if you have questions about local OLS installation.